amagicmuffin/smallAPCSA-Final/README.md

 # How do I play?

 ## Installation
 I made this on a Windows computer.
 If you don't have a Windows computer, some things might work differently.
+This game is smooth because of ANSI escape codes which don't exist on windows for some reason.
+Use git bash.

 Method 1 (The Easy One):
 - WARNING: you can only play one version with this method.
 If you want to play an older or newer version, you have to use a different installation method.